-An unexpected telephone call from Florida to the President resulted in an exploratory trip to Florida followed by an intensive year of calling, studying and surveying the possibility of establishing the college on the west coast of Florida.
-The President moved his family to St. Petersburg in August 1965 and joined the Central Bible Church of St. Petersburg.
-Out of that church the Lord supplied many of the members of the founding corporation together with other professional personnel from Pinellas County.
-Out of that church also came the general contractor, the architect, and the building superintendent responsible for the erection of our buildings.
-In the providence of the Lord, Dr. Jack Murray and Mr. George Reynolds, the architect, met with Derwin B. Smith, who owned the property on which the college is located.
-Derwin Smith who became a board member, went to be with the Lord on January 3, 1972.
-The college was able to acquire 50 beautiful waterfront acres located on the main highway, Route 60, between Tampa and Clearwater.
-The college campus stands at the entrance to the City of Clearwater approaching from the east.
+An unexpected telephone call from Florida to the President of the college resulted in an exploratory trip to Florida in July 1965.
+This was followed by an intense year of calling, studying and surveying the possibility of establishing the college on the west coast of Florida.
+This area appeared to be ideal because of the great number of fundamental churches in the area, opportunities for Christian service, opportunities for employment and opportunities for graduate study.
+Shortly after the President moved his family to St. Petersburg in August, 1965 many friends made themselves available to help in the founding of the new college.
+The Lord brought to us through our church contacts the architect, the general contractor, the building superintendent and the owner of the land.
+The college acquired 50 beautiful waterfront acres located on the main highway, Route 60, between Tampa and Clearwater.
+The college campus stands at the entrance to the city of Clearwater approaching from the east.

-The college was incorporated on January 18, 1967 and approval was received from the IRS in April 1967 listing the college as a tax-deductible institution.
-The City Commission of Clearwater not only quickly granted zoning approval, but issued a letter signed by the City Manager commending Clearwater Christian College for choosing the City for its location.
+The Lord's hand was evidenced in the great facility with which the college was incorporated on January 18, 1966 as result of the efforts of a Christian attorney.
+Approval was received from the IRS in April 1966 listing the college as a tax-deductible institution.
+The City Commission of

+Clearwater quickly granted zoning approval and issued a letter signed by the City Manager commending Clearwater Christian College for choosing the city for its location.

-Work began early in 1966 on drawings for the first two buildings.
+Work began early in 1966 in drawings for the first two buildings.
 The Lord marvelously supplied both funds and financing to make this possible.
-Construction actually began in the summer of 1966 with completion by the end of the year.
+Construction actually began in the summer of 1966 with completion at the end of the year.
 The Clearwater Bible Church graciously invited the college to begin classes in its own buildings for which the college is grateful.
 The library building was completed in April 1970.
-Groundbreaking services were held in February, 1973 for a new collegiate size gymnasium and also for a 56-bed men's dormitory.
+The new men's dormitory was completed in October 1974 and the new collegiate-sized gymnasium which is nearing completion should be ready late in 1975.

-In late 1971 a law was passed in the state of Florida making all private colleges subject to the jurisdiction of the State Department of Education unless letters could be produced showing that at least three regionally accredited colleges would accept all of the credits in transfer from Clearwater Christian College.
-The college submitted three such letters, but the law was amended to remove this exception.
+In 1971 a law was passed in the state of Florida making all private colleges subject to the jurisdiction of the State Department of Education unless letters could be produced showing that at least three regionally accredited colleges would accept all credits in transfer.
+The college submitted three such letters.
+A year later the law was amended to remove this exception.
 After examination the college was licensed by the State Department of Education.

-Clearwater Christian College has maintained firmly its policy of not seeking nor receiving any state or federal aid.
+Clearwater Christian College has maintained firmly the policy of not seeking nor receiving any state or federal aid.
 The college was begun in the will of the Lord through much prayer.
 The college will continue to be operated this way and will continue to seek the Lord's guidance and the Lord's provision.
-Increasing numbers of sound, fundamental, Bible-believing churches recognizing the high standards of the college academically, its high standards of morality, personal character development, and its excellent up-to-date training on vital Christian issues, has resulted in considerable increased support.
+Increasing numbers of sound, fundamental Bible-believing churches recognizing the high standards of the college academically, its high standards of morality, personal character development and its excellent up-to-date training on vital Christian issues have decided to support Clearwater.